 The course lasts for 7 months & consists of 5 modules:

 Module 5.2 Assessment for Learning

 In addition, you’re required to independently plan and deliver 40 hours of dance.

 |For students who prefer to attend on-site, at our London headquarters||

 |For students who prefer to take the course online||

 The course costs £2,200.
 Applicants who have had a career as a professional performing dancer may be eligible to apply for a Retraining Grant from Dancers’ Career Development.

-The sum is payable by three instalments and includes Associate Membership with bbodance for the entire duration, free access to online syllabus resources, as well as a 90% discount on all Continuing Professional Development (CPD) courses we offer.
+The sum is payable by six instalments and includes Associate Membership with bbodance for the entire duration, free access to online syllabus resources, as well as a 90% discount on all Continuing Professional Development (CPD) courses we offer.
 Students are also eligible to apply for Registered Teacher Membership, our highest membership category.

 Upon successful completion of Level 5 and 18 hours of syllabus CPD, graduates are awarded Registered Teacher membership with bbodance.
 This allows them to teach bbodance Syllabi and enter their students for bbodance Examinations – that is, to run their own qualified teaching practice as part of the bbodance network.
 Level 5 graduates can also progress to the Level 6 Diploma in Dance Teaching, after which they may undertake professional formation to gain Qualified Teacher Learning and Skills (QTLS) status.